Suggested links

 Finding a job that aligns with your values and goals can be helpful when looking for employment during recovery.

-It can keep you motivated and engaged in your work and allow you to use your skills and talents in a meaningful way.
+It can keep you motivated and engaged in your work and allow you to use your skills and talents meaningfully.

 Try Therapy Online